Data visualization#

 Custom colormap and switched off scalebar in an image.#

-New in version 1.4: norm keyword argument
+Added in version 1.4: norm keyword argument

 The norm keyword argument can be used to select between linear, logarithmic or custom (using a matplotlib norm) intensity scale.
 The default, “auto”, automatically selects a logarithmic scale when plotting a power spectrum.

-New in version 1.6: autoscale keyword argument
+Added in version 1.6: autoscale keyword argument

 The autoscale keyword argument can be used to specify which axis limits are reset when the data or navigation indices change.
 It can take any combinations of the following characters: